 We have rounded up 7 little-known foods that are enjoyed by Jews during Shavuot.
 Need a refresher first on what Shavuot is and why the Jewish people celebrate it?
 Check out our Shavuot 101 guide!

 As we say in Israel, beteavon!

-1. Spain, Greece and North Africa: Siete Cielos
+1. Spain, Greece, and North Africa: Pan de Siete Cielos

 Sephardic Jews in the Greek city of Thessaloniki, as well as Jewish communities in Morocco, Algeria, and Tunisia, celebrated Shavuot by baking “el pan de siete cielos,” or, “the bread of the seven heavens.”
-The bread’s history can be traced back all the way to the 8th Century.
+The bread’s history can be traced back all the way back to 8th-century Spain.
 The bread features intricate shapes, designs, and braids that represent Mount Sinai, Miriam’s Well, and Jacob’s Ladder.
-Often described as a flatter sweet challah, the bread is a perfect Shavuot dish, as the dough is filled with butter, milk, and sugar.
+Often described as a flatter sweet challah, the bread is a perfect Shavuot dish, with Biblical themes and a dough filled with butter, milk, and sugar.
 Get the recipe!

 2. India: Basundi

 The pudding-like desert Basundi is not exclusively a Jewish food – it is enjoyed by Indians of every faith across the states of Maharashtra, Gujarat, Andhra Pradesh, Telangana, Tamil Nadu, and Karnataka.
 However, Jewish communities in these regions frequently made Basundi for Shavuot because of its milky base and sweet taste.
 Get the recipe!